-Here is a free download of 150 services you can provide as a Virtual Assistant.
+Here is a free list of 275 services you can provide as a Virtual Assistant.
 This will give you an idea of what the work involves and how you can branch out.

 All of your work is done online and it is not country-specific.
 You do not need any experience to become a virtual assistant.

 13. Sell old books